kerberos-io/kerberos-docker/README.md

 ### Commands

+List all kerberos.io containers which are created.

     ./dockeros.sh showall

-List all kerberos.io containers which are created.
+Remove all kerberos.io containers which were created before.

     ./dockeros.sh cleanup

-Remove all kerberos.io containers which were created before.
+Create a kerberos.io container with a name and predefined configuration.

     ./dockeros.sh create {name} {config} {webport} {streamport}

-This method requires a couple of arguments, if left blank the arguments will be asked while executing the command.

-**name**: This is the name of the container which will be created.
+* **name**: This is the name of the container which will be created.

-**config**: The configuration which needs to be injected in the container.
+* **config**: The configuration which needs to be injected in the container.
 The configuration directories can be found in the **/environments** folder.

-**webport**: The port on which the webinterface will be served.
+* **webport**: The port on which the webinterface will be served.

-**streamport**: The port on which the livestream will be served.
+* **streamport**: The port on which the livestream will be served.